Gasbiachraf/first_project_js_Achraf_GASBI/projet.md

             # Age:
             - Check for leading, trailing, or middle spaces. (done)
             - Verify that only digits are entered.(done)
-            - Do not save the Age if it has 0 characters, or if it has 3 characters or more.
+            - Do not save the Age if it has 0 characters, or if it has 3 characters or more. (done)

             # Password:
             - Check for leading or trailing spaces.  (done)